Do you have a tooth that has already had root canal treatment and is still having issues?

-When a tooth has a dental abscess this means that bacteria are present in the tooth as well as in the bone surrounding the tooth (peri-radicular abscess).
-In this environment the immune system cannot dissipate the bacteria because there is no blood supply in the tooth (and hence no immune cells).
-In this scenario bacteria in the tooth replicate and spill in the surrounding bone.
-A root canal procedure treats the bacteria inside the tooth and corks off the end of the root.
+When a tooth has a dental abscess, bacteria are present in the tooth and the bone surrounding the tooth (peri-radicular abscess).
+In this environment, the immune system cannot dissipate the bacteria because there is no blood supply in the tooth (and hence no immune cells).
+In this scenario, bacteria in the tooth replicate and spill into the surrounding bone.
+A root canal procedure treats the bacteria inside the tooth and “corks off” the end of the root.
 This procedure alone is usually enough to allow the bacteria in the bone to dissipate.
-When the root canal procedure siphons off the root end the immune system usually has the power to control the bacteria in the bone and it begins to dissipate.
-However, in the minority of circumstances this is not the case and this is when the root end procedures can be effective.
+When the root canal procedure siphons off the root end, the immune system usually has the power to control the bacteria in the bone, and it begins to dissipate.
+However, in the minority of circumstances, this is not the case.
+It is in these instances that the root end procedures can be effective.

-If the bacteria persists at the end of the root despite root canal treatment being performed there are 2 options: redoing the root canal or doing a root end procedure.
-Root canals retreatment is an ideal choice if there was an obvious deficiency in the root canal done.
-This could include a missed canal or short root fill.
-If the initial root canal treatment is already done ideally then usually there is no point in redoing it and going direct to a root end procedure is the most reasonable.
+If the bacteria persists at the end of the root despite root canal treatment, there are two options: redoing the root canal or doing a root end procedure.
+Root canals retreatment is ideal if there is an apparent deficiency in the root canal.
+It could include a missed canal or short root fill.
+If the pre-existing root canal treatment is ideal, usually there is no point in redoing it, and going direct to a root end procedure is the most reasonable.
 One main advantage of a root end procedure over redoing a root canal to address ongoing symptoms is the root end procedure directly removes any bacteria at the end of the root.
-On the other hand, redoing a root canal will only create an environment in which the bacteria may begin to dissipate.
-This should be factored in when deciding what treatment to do.
-Dr. Hawryluk will go over the best option in your specific case.
+On the other hand, redoing a root canal will only create an environment where the bacteria around the bacteria may begin to dissipate.

-The first step in performing a root end procedure is gently pushing back the gingiva (gum) in the area of the abscess.
-Often times when the bone is exposed the dentist will see a tiny opening leading to the dental abscess thru the bone.
-Magnification is key and the procedure should not be attempted without the use of a high resolution dental microscope.
-One the abscess area is found the thin veneer of bone around the abscess is gently trephined away until it is completely exposed.
-Apical curettage is then done which is the removal of all the abscess tissue.
-It generally looks like a gelatinous tissue which is easy to spot with the microscope.
-The part of the root which has been bathing in the abscess tissue it trimmed (apicoectomy) and then the remainder of the root end is packed with filling material (retrofill).
-The end of the root is prepared for the retrofill by using ultrasonic instruments.
-Dr. Hawryluk Jr. uses the Satelec P5 Newton unit with special retero preparation tips for this process.
-The end of the root is packed with a substance called MTA or IRM which research has found are the most effective retrofill materials.
+The first step in performing a root end procedure is gently pushing back the gingiva (gum) in the abscess area.
+When the bone is exposed, Dr. Hawryluk will often see a tiny opening leading to the dental abscess thru the bone.
+Therefore, magnification is critical, and the procedure should only be done by a dentist using a high-resolution dental microscope.
+After locating the abscess area, Dr. Hawryluk gently trephines a thin veneer of bone around the abscess until it is completely exposed.
+Next, the dentist removals all the abscess tissue in a process called Apical Curettage.
+It generally looks like a gelatinous tissue that is easy to spot with the microscope.
+Next, Dr. Hawryluk will trim the part of the root bathing in the abscessed tissue (apicoectomy), and then the remainder of the root end is packed with filling material (retrofill).
+We accomplish the root-end preparation for the retrofill by using ultrasonic instruments.
+Dr. Hawryluk Jr. uses the Satelec P5 Newton unit with special retro preparation tips for this process.
+Finally, Dr. Hawryluk will pack the end of the root with a substance called MTA or IRM, which research has found is the most effective retrofill material.